Phone on fire? Here's what never to do

 Samsung's been under intense scrutiny for its recent troubles, but the company isn't alone.
 Batteries in other phones, hoverboards and laptops have also been known to overheat and burst.
 Sometimes this happens if the chemicals inside the battery accidentally mix when they're supposed to be separated.

-It doesn't happen often -- only 1 in 10 million lithium-ion battery cells are likely to go bad, but where's what to do if it does.
+It doesn't happen often -- only 1 in 10 million lithium-ion battery cells are likely to go bad, but here's what to do if yours does.
 (And keep reading below for why batteries go belly-up.)

 Know the warning signs